diethardsteiner/diethardsteiner.github.io/_posts/2014-10-12-Mondrian-Semi-Additive-Measures-Workaround.md

 FROM [Subscriber Base]
 ```

-In my case this didn't return anything: no result and no date member.
+In my case this didn't return anything: no measure value and no date member.
 So let's check if we get a result with the `CLOSINGPERIOD()` function:

 ```
 SELECT